IRS Form 6251 Instructions

 What is AMT?

 According to the Internal Revenue Service, certain tax benefits can significantly reduce a taxpayer’s regular tax amount.
-The alternative minimum tax (AMT) applies to taxpayers with high economic income by setting a limit on those benefits.
-It helps to ensure that those taxpayers pay at least a minimum amount of tax.
-To achieve this goal, the taxpayer will usually perform AMT calculations in parallel to the regular income tax calculations.
-But not all taxpayers are subject to AMT.
+The alternative minimum tax (AMT) applies to taxpayers with high economic income by setting a limit on those benefits to ensure that taxpayers with higher incomes pay at least a minimum amount of tax.

 Can I file IRS Form 6251 electronically?